 1. Partial Balayage

-If you’re hoping to start slow, a subtle balayage is one of the best places to begin.
-The partial balayage hair color technique lays focus on only selective sections of the head, as opposed to the entire head.
-Partial balayage hair color typically begins at the topmost and frontal sections of your crown, to deliver a natural, sun-kissed hair color.
-If you’re looking to add a tinge of brightness to your look and skin tone, it can be the right choice for an all-over lightening effect.
+Partial balayage hair color typically begins at the topmost and frontal sections of the crown, creating a soft, natural, sun-kissed finish.
+If you’re looking to add a hint of brightness to your look and enhance your skin tone, this French balayage-inspired approach is an ideal choice for an all-over lightening effect without going too bold.

 Who’s it for?